Pocky & Rocky (video game): Release

-Pocky & Rocky was licensed by Taito to Natsume, who developed and published the game for release in Japan in 1992 and the rest of the world in 1993.
+Pocky & Rocky was licensed by Taito to Natsume Co., Ltd., who developed and published the game for release in Japan in 1992 and the rest of the world in 1993.
 It is the sequel to the 1986 arcade game KiKi KaiKai.

+It was released for the Super Famicom in Japan on December 22, 1992.

 In Japan, Pocky & Rocky was broadcast on the Satellaview service on June 6, 1997.

 Reception

-Pocky & Rocky was generally well-received by critics, with some calling the gameplay addictive.
-The two-player mode was considered by some reviewers to add a lot of value to the game.
-In addition, the controls were considered easy to pick up and play.
-On the other hand, some reviewers experienced slowdowns in frame rate.
-The graphics of the game, especially the backgrounds and enemies, received praise for being colorful and well-animated, many comparing it to The Legend of the Mystical Ninja in graphical style.
-The special effects and weather effects in the game were also well received by reviewers.
-However, some critics commented on the lack of parallax scrolling and Mode 7 effects.
-The music and sound were positively received, and many critics thought it fit the theme and setting of the game well.
-In 1996, Super Play ranked the game 91st on their Top 100 SNES Games of All Time.
+Pocky & Rocky received a 21.62/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 93 spot.
+The game received generally favorable reviews from critics.
+In 1996, Super Play ranked it as number 91 on its list of the top 100 SNES games.

 Sequels

 Pocky & Rocky spawned three official sequels and one spiritual successor.
 In Pocky & Rocky 2 (1994) for SNES, Pocky and Rocky must work together once again to stop a forced marriage between a princess and a tyrant.
 In the second sequel, Pocky & Rocky with Becky (2001) for Game Boy Advance, the duo are joined by their friend Becky to stop a hydra dragon.
-The latest entry, Pocky & Rocky Reshrined, released for the PlayStation 4 and Nintendo Switch in 2022.
+The latest entry, Pocky & Rocky Reshrined, was released for the PlayStation 4 and Nintendo Switch in 2022, and on Windows in 2023.

 UFO Interactive Games released a spiritual successor to the series, Heavenly Guardian (2007), developed by Starfish for the PlayStation 2 and Wii.